Influence of Cathode Boundary and Initial Electron Swarm Width on Electron Swarm Parameter Determination with the Pulsed Townsend Experiment: Introduction

 \section{Introduction}

 Electron and ion swarm parameters in gaseous media constitute key input data for gas discharge models, plasma physics and devices \cite{Petrovic_2009, Napartovich_2011}, and atmospheric sciences \cite{Petrovic_2017}.
-Different experimental arrangements such as the Steady-State Townsend (SST), the Time-of-Flight (ToF) (scanning drift tube \cite{Vass_2021, Korolov_2016}) and the Pulsed Townsend (PT) \cite{Hao_2024, Dahl_2012, Sasic_2010} experiment exist to determine some of these transport properties.
-The Pulsed Townsend experiment in particular enables determining swarm parameters for both electrons and ions.
+Different experimental arrangements such as the Steady-State Townsend (SST), the Time-of-Flight (ToF) (scanning drift tube \cite{Korolov_2016, Vass_2021}) and the Pulsed Townsend (PT) \cite{Hao_2024, Dahl_2012, Sasic_2010} experiment exist to determine some of these transport properties.
+The Pulsed Townsend experiment in particular enables determining swarm parameters for both electrons and ions given suitable models and fitting techniques.
 The relevant transport properties comprise the (bulk) drift velocity $W^{\mathrm{b}}$, (bulk) longitudinal diffusion coefficient $D\sub{L}^{\mathrm{b}}$ and the effective ionization rate $R\sub{net}$ (or equivalently the effective ionization coefficient $\alpha\sub{eff}$).

 In the Pulsed Townsend experiment, the displacement currents of pulsed electron avalanches in the (lower) Townsend regime are measured and analyzed.
 A pulsed ultra-violet (UV) laser is used to release initial electrons from a photocathode, see \textbf{Fig.~\ref{fig:electrode_arrangement}}.
 These are subsequently accelerated by an applied constant (DC) homogeneous electric field, and thus, drift towards the anode.
-The resulting capacitive current is measured by a transimpedance amplifier and captured with an oscilloscope.
-The experimental measurement accuracy (of the apparatus at ETHZ) was previously studied by Häfliger et al. \cite{PT-Haefliger}.
-Existing key experimental limitations of the setup include the finite pulse width of the laser source, the limited measurement bandwidth and measurement noise.
+The resulting capacitive current is measured using a transimpedance amplifier and captured with an oscilloscope.
+Using an analytical expression for this current signal and curve fitting, the underlying swarm parameters are extracted.

+In literature, existing analytical models do not impose an absorbing cathode boundary condition and are, as such, considering either the case of an assumed infinite (drift) domain \cite{Chachereau_2016} or half-infinite domain with an absorbing anode boundary \cite{Casey_2021}.
+Thus, effects such as electron back-diffusion to the cathode or a potential asymmetry of the early-time electron distribution are not represented by these models.
+Furthermore, experimental limitations \cite{PT-Haefliger} such as a finite laser pulse width or a finite measurement bandwidth that result in a broadened electron current waveform have not been appropriately included in the expressions and fitting routines so far.
+The effect is especially critical for $D\sub{L}^{\mathrm{b}}$, because diffusion is primarily inferred from the swarm broadening that affects the tail of a measured current waveform.